modernish/modernish/README.md

   before doing output redirection, and restore it directly afterwards (amazingly, it's not a read-only variable).
 This bug is only detected on (recent versions of) AT&T ksh93 and never on other shells.
+* *`BUG_LNNOALIAS`*: The shell has LINENO, but $LINENO is always expanded to 0 when used within an alias. (pdksh variants, including mksh and oksh)
-* *`BUG_LNNOEVAL`*: The shell has LINENO, but $LINENO is always expanded to 0 when used in 'eval' or when expanding an alias. (pdksh variants, including mksh and oksh)
+* *`BUG_LNNOEVAL`*: The shell has LINENO, but $LINENO is always expanded to 0 when used in 'eval'. (pdksh variants, including mksh and oksh)
 * *`BUG_MULTIBYTE`*: We're in a UTF-8 locale but the shell does not have multi-byte/variable-length character support.
 (Non-UTF-8 variable-length locales are not yet supported.)
 Dash is a recent shell with this bug.